-As a ManyChat Messenger Marketing Expert it’s my duty to try out all of the features & new strategies in-house before we implement them with our clients.
-This gives me the chance to learn by doing and to optimize.
+As a ManyChat Messenger Marketing Expert, it’s my duty to try out all of the features & new strategies in-house before we implement them with our clients.
+This gives me the chance to learn by doing and optimizing.

 We decided to use this feature for one of our products, The Real Estate Bot, to push out a sponsored message about a holiday sale.

 Here’s what happened:

 - Had a report of harassment filed by one user on Facebook

 - 80% of people who actually interacted were trying to unsubscribe again

 - 2% increase in block rate